Subscribe to updates

 26 Renters Avenue, London NW4 3RB

-The committee was scheduled to consider a planning application for 26 Renters Avenue, London NW4 3RB.
-The proposal involved the demolition of the existing dwelling and the erection of a new two-storey building with a basement level, to provide four self-contained flats.
-The plans also included a rear outbuilding, amenity space, refuse and recycling storage, parking, and cycle storage.
-The report indicated that this application was a resubmission of previous refused applications, with changes made to the internal layouts of the basement units.
-The officer's recommendation was to approve the application subject to a Section 106 agreement 2 covering contributions towards trees, street trees, and monitoring, as well as a list of conditions.
-The report noted that ten objections had been received from local residents.
+Permission was granted for the demolition of the existing dwelling at 26 Renters Avenue, London NW4 3RB, and the erection of a new two-storey building with a basement, light wells, and rooms in the roof space to provide four self-contained flats.
+The proposal also includes a rear outbuilding, amenity space, refuse and recycling storage, parking, and cycle storage.
+This application was a resubmission of previous refused schemes, with amendments made to the internal layouts of the basement units to address concerns about light and outlook.
+The agent, Emily Benedict, highlighted that the footprint of the development was consistent with previously approved schemes.
+The committee voted five in favour with one abstention to approve the application, subject to a Section 106 agreement for contributions towards trees, street trees, and monitoring.

 52 Greenfield Gardens, NW2 1HX